Omart4/Udacity_Landingpage/README.md

 ## Project Features

-*`Creating a dynamic navbar depending on the number of content`
+`Creating a dynamic navbar depending on the number of content` `The navbar appears after scrolling past a certain point in the page as well as the scroll to top button` `A button that adds a new section to the page`
+`A scroll to function upon clicking any item in the navbar,where it scrolls to the section with the same name` `A scroll to the top button`
+`Adding an active class to the section currently in view as well as that section's marker in the navbar`